 Indeed, the Galaxy S22 Ultra looks like it’s set to be a Galaxy Note by another name, which should please the 39,500 people who have petitioned Samsung to bring back the original phablet.
 While the other two S22 handsets are set to shrink, making them more pocketable, the S22 Ultra will reportedly retain it’s 6.8-inch screen — perfect for note taking, annotation and doodling.

 It should be serious hardware for serious productivity — and the rumored 5,000mAh battery should ensure it goes the distance, too.
+Charging for the Samsung Galaxy S22 Ultra is also set to hit 45 watts.

 More bang for your buck